NFL Hall of Famer

-Career Highlights: Terrell Davis, the sensational Denver Broncos all-time leading rusher, helped the Broncos to two Super Bowl titles (1997 & 1998).
-As the 196th pick in the 1995 Draft, Davis, nicknamed “T.D,” became the lowest-drafted player to rush for 1,000 yards in his inaugural season (1,117 rushing yards).
-After rushing for 1,538 in his second season, Davis led the league with 15 rushing touchdowns the following year.
-His 1,750 rushing yards in 1997 led the AFC.
-In Super Bowl XXXII, Davis capped one of the most remarkable seasons ever with a 157-yard, three-touchdown performance to help lead the Broncos past Green Bay, for that he was named Super Bowl MVP.
-In 1998, he rushed for a career-high 2,008 yards and 21 touchdowns, and helped the Broncos to their second Super Bowl title with a win over Atlanta.
-Davis’ career was cut short due to injury but other accolades include: three-time Pro Bowler, three-time AP First-Team All-Pro, two-time AP NFL Offensive Player of the Year, AFC Player of the Year and was the 1998 NFL MVP.
+Career Highlights: Hall of Fame running back Terrell Davis helped the Denver Broncos to two Super Bowl Championships (1997 & 1998).
+Davis’ NFL career was unfortunately cut short to seven years due to a devastating knee injury, yet his accolades are numerous including: three-time Pro Bowler, three-time First-Team All-Pro, two-time NFL Offensive Player of the Year, two-time NFL rushing touchdowns leader, 1998 NFL rushing yards leader, 1998 NFL MVP, and 1996 AFC Player of the Year.
 Davis was also named to the NFL 1990s All-Decade Team and Denver Broncos 50th Anniversary Team.
+As the 196th pick in the 1995 Draft, Davis became the lowest-drafted player to rush for 1,000 yards in his inaugural season.
+He rushed for 1,538 in his second season and led the league with 15 rushing touchdowns the following year.
+In Super Bowl XXXII, Davis capped one of the most remarkable seasons ever with a 157-yard, three-touchdown performance to help beat Green Bay, and earn Super Bowl MVP honors.
+In 1998 he rushed for a career-high 2,008 yards and 21 touchdowns, and helped the Broncos to their second Super Bowl title over Atlanta.